MathieuSuchet/rl-state-tester/README.md

 ## Features
 - Multiple environment harvesters such as states or rewards that allows you to store a certain amount of these and study whatever you need to
 - Multiple state harvesters such as player position/velocity and ball position/velocity, allowing you to extract a given data in a state
+- Ability to go step by step on harvested states and rewards (forward and backward)

 You can create your own harvesters, it should work (i said "should").